aadeyemo/TubiApp-Automation/README.md

-# 📱 TubiApp Automation - Android Mobile UI Test
+# TubiApp Automation - Android Mobile UI Test

 > Automated end-to-end testing project for the Tubi Android App using Appium, Python, and Pytest.

 ---

-## 🚀 Project Highlights
+## Project Highlights

-- Bypasses onboarding on Tubi app.
+- Bypasses onboarding on the Tubi app.
 - Navigates to **Movies > Family Movies** category.
 - Searches and verifies the asset: **"UglyDolls"**.
 - Generates a beautiful **HTML test report**.